-Bursts of recurrently firing complex muscle action potentials
+- Complex of muscle fiber action potentials

 - Origin: Muscle fibers